agiledev-students-fall2023/4-final-project-secondhand-goods-trading-platform/README.md

 ### Running and Testing the Front End

+1. Open a new terminal (Git Bash).
 1. Navigate into the front-end directory (use ``cd ../`` to back to main folder and use ``cd front-end``).
 1. Run ``npm install`` and ``npm start`` to develop, navigate, and test the front end.

 ### Running and Testing the Backend Server

+1. Open a new terminal (Git Bash).
 1. Navigate into the back-end directory (use ``cd ../`` to back to main folder and use ``cd back-end``).
 1. Run ``npm install``.
 1. Run ``npm start`` to set the backend server running.
 Or, run ``npm test`` to see the results of all unit/integration tests.